 There are very specific entry points for boarding houseboats on this route since the canals are really narrow at various points for the boats to stop.
 The main attraction of this route are the resplendent paddy fields and the scene of the coir village.
 Other attractions that you can see on this route are the Karumadikuttan, Kumarakodi, and Matha Amritanandamayi Ashram at Vallikavu.
 The best way to enjoy this entire route to the fullest is to book your houseboat for 2 days and 2 nights instead of just one.

 Alleppey To Thottappally Backwaters Stretch

 This is another really popular backwater route in Kerala that you can explore.
 The major attractions on this route include the Punnamada Lake, the traditional houses of Chavara Bhavan, Champakulam Church, the 11th-century Buddhist temple Karumadikuttan as well as the Ambalappuzha Temple.
-Though this stretch isn’t as famous as the other backwater rounds in Alleppey, the serenity and tranquility of nature you find on this route surely makes up for that.
-It’s one of thebest backwaters in Alleppey for nature lovers and birdwatchers.
+Though this stretch isn’t as famous as the other backwater rounds in Alleppey, the serenity and tranquillity of nature you find on this route surely makes up for that.
+It’s one of the best backwaters in Alleppey for nature lovers and birdwatchers.

 Alleppey To Nedumudy Backwater Stretch

-This is among the most lush and scenic routes of all filled with winding waterways, lush green paddy fields, and swaying palms.
+This is among the lushest and scenic routes of all filled with winding waterways, lush green paddy fields, and swaying palms.
 Nedumudy is quite closer to Alleppey as compared to Kottayam, which also makes it one of the shortest routes for a backwater ride in Alleppey.
 You can take this route via Alleppey’s reliable and economical ferry service.
 And don’t worry about finding a boat back to Alleppey.
 You’ll get plenty as long as you make sure you leave before sundown.

 Alleppey To Kottayam Backwater Stretch